gregsholden/gregsholden.github.io/README.md

 # About Me

 Over 20 years of Corporate Finance and Capital Markets experience.

-Long history of developing and executing complex strategic and financing solutions for corporate clients.
+Long history of working with cross-functional teams to executin complex strategic solutions.

+Proven ability to distill complex topics into manageable pieces for non-technical audiences.

 Leadership experience building multiple businesses.

 ## Education